Sirillion/smxhudchangelog/README.md

   - The Lootstage Indicator.
   - The Unused Skill Point Indicator.
   - The Locked Slots Indicator (with art).
+- Added a Gears setting called GuppyMode.
+(Kills the entire HUD)

 ### FIXES:
 - Adjusted the Focused Block Health Bar slightly.